 A special thank you to our sponsors and donors who help us create this opportunity!

-Please note: We suggest that you compile all the information you will need in order to complete the application, including: Basic demographic data (name, address, age, etc.), high school/college GPA and transcripts (unofficial transcripts are acceptable), SAT or ACT scores (please provide only your best score if you have taken multiple tests), work history and extracurricular activities (you may submit a resume), and one essay of less than 500 words or original artwork.
+Please note: We suggest that you compile all the information you will need in order to complete the application, including: Basic demographic data (name, address, age, etc.), high school/college GPA and transcripts (unofficial transcripts are acceptable), SAT or ACT scores (please provide only your best score if you have taken multiple tests), work history, community involvements, and extracurricular activities (you may submit a resume), and one essay of 500-800 words or one piece (or more) of original artwork.

 Applicants must be/have:

-- A high school senior or college student from the Charlotte metro area (see county map and list below) with a GPA of 2.8 or above on a 4.0 scale
+- A high school senior or college student from the Charlotte metro area (see county list below and map at right for reference) with a GPA of 3.0 or above on a 4.0 scale

-- An LGBTQ or Straight Ally student who has demonstrated service to the LGBTQ community or a desire to serve the LGBT community
+- An LGBTQ or ally student who has demonstrated service to the LGBTQ community or strong desire to serve the LGBTQ community.

-- Enrolled or intending to enroll at an accredited two or four-year college in North or South Carolina for the Fall term of the 2017-18 academic year
+- Enrolled or intending to enroll at an accredited two or four-year college for the Fall term of the 2022-2023 academic year

 - Note that preference will be given to full-time students and to part-time students in their junior or senior years of college; other part-time students who demonstrate the passion, willingness and ability to complete their degree will be considered

-- Note that preference will be giving to students attending college in North or South Carolina, but all applicants will be considered
+- Note that preference will be given to students attending college in North or South Carolina, but all applicants will be considered

 - Applicants must be from one of the following counties: Mecklenburg, York, Union, Gaston, Cabarrus, Iredell, Rowan, Cleveland, Lancaster, Lincoln, Stanly, Chester, Catawba, Chesterfield, Alexander, or Anson.